 Homes are decorated with happy skeletons calacas that represent favorite activities of the dead.
 Skeletons may be assembled into small dioramas (nichos).
 Larger version of skeletons are created for altars or carried in processions.

 Special foods are part of the holiday, including the this pan de muertos (bread of the dead), a sweet bread with lots of pink or white sugar on top.
 It’s also delicious with Mexican hot chocolate.

-And enjoy Day of the Dead children’s books to read about the holiday:
+Day of the Dead children’s books to read about the holiday:

 - The Day of the Dead – El Dia de los Muertos by Bob Barner

 - Charming introduction to Day of the Dead, in Spanish and English.
 Two children prepare for the holiday, and then under the moon glowing bright, they dance and sing.
 Beautiful paper collage illustrations.
 (Picture book)